• BIBLE PROMISES

 Angels were also able to command animals and marine life to do their bidding.
 An angel shut the mouths of lions for Daniel when thrown into their den, while afterward commanding them to ferociously devour his adversaries (Dan.
 6:22).

 Christ will reign on the earth over all things, together with his Immortals who he has brought again from the dead.
-They will share his power and have dominion, as man was created to do (Gen. 1:26).
+They will share his power and have dominion, as humanity was originally created to do (Gen. 1:26).

 6. Angels Are Completely Self Sufficient